-This simple tutorial shows how to compile and install Python 3.11.0 or other certain Python version in Ubuntu.
+This simple tutorial shows how to compile and install Python 3.11, Python 3.10, or other certain Python version in Ubuntu.

 For Ubuntu 18.04, Ubuntu 20.04 and Ubuntu 22.04 LTS, there’s well trusted “deadsnakes” team PPA that maintains all the Python packages.
-For non-LTS releases, so for Ubuntu 22.10, you may build the programming language package manually from the source tarball.
+For non-LTS releases, you may build the programming language package manually from the source tarball.

 Before getting started, you need to install some essential packages for building the computer language package.